 There is currently no absolutely confirmed information that Highland Lynx allergies are not an issue or that the breed is fully hypoallergenic.

 Plenty of owners have claimed that their Highland Lynx does not cause allergic reactions, though.
 This is mostly anecdotal, but the breed does produce less dander than other cats.
 So the Highland Lynx can be considered quite low allergy.

+They may look like wild ‘big cats’, but don’t be fooled.
+A Highland Lynx is quite far removed from its safari cousins.
+They are extremely friendly, playful and sociable.
 They’re also very affectionate and many people liken their outgoing and attentive characters to that of dogs.
 As with dogs, however, they don’t enjoy being left alone for extended periods of time.